Follow the construction of Dragon’s Fury, the Maurer Söhne spinning coaster, ahead of its opening in 2004.

 24th March 2004

-With only three days left before the park opened for the season, the frantic rush was on to get everything ready for the first guests.
+With only three days left before the beginning of the 2004 season, the frantic rush was on to get everything ready for guests on opening day.
+Final preparations were underway, including installation of signage, fencing, Fastrack machines, the remaining rope bridges for Canopy Capers, and planting around the area.